 - 1. Sun Tzu advised that the best way to win is to attack the enemy's strategy.
 To what extent does that insight apply to the wars in Iraq and Afghanistan? - 2.
-How effectively did U.S. efforts in Iraq and Afghanistan use and shape the relevant cultural terrain local cultures and societies to create a successful counterinsurgency strategy? - 3.
-Did the U.S. miss an opportunity for successful war termination in Afghanistan prior to its final exit? - 4.
-In what ways did the U.S. relations with its local partners differ between Vietnam, Iraq, and Afghanistan? - 5.
-Which theorist provides the best guidance for strategic reassessment and operational adaptation in the Iraq and Afghanistan theaters Clausewitz, Sun Tzu, or Mao? - 6.
-Why did the United States find it so difficult to successfully terminate its conflict in Afghanistan? - 7.
+To what extent did irregular warfare operations support the United States and its allies' strategy and ultimately their policy? - 3.
+What, if any, opportunities existed for the United States to pursue successful war termination in Afghanistan prior to its final exit? - 4.
+In which theater, Iraq or Syria, did the United States fare better in terms of understanding the cultural and societal dynamics and turning the cultural-societal terrain to its advantage? - 5.
+How would Clausewitz evaluate American strategy and execution of operations in Iraq and Afghanistan? - 6.
+As far as war termination is concerned, what are the most important lessons to draw from the United States experiences in this case? - 7.
 How well did the US handle the challenge of balancing its resources among multiple theaters in the War on Terror? - 8.
 How well did al Qaeda, as a non-state organization, compensate for its weaknesses and exploit its strengths in its war with the United States? - 9.
-To what extent is it appropriate to conceive of the Iraqi theater as the GWOT's "Sicilian Expedition" in its strategic effects? - 10.
-Which belligerent in Afghanistan-the United States and its allies or the Taliban-did a better job of adapting and reassessing during the period covered by this case?
+To what degree do Mao's theories of revolutionary warfare explain the actions of ISIS in Iraq and Syria? - 10.
+To what extent is it appropriate to conceive of the Iraqi theater as the GWOT's "Sicilian Expedition" in its strategic effects? - 11.
+How does irregular warfare in the Iraq and Afghanistan theaters compare to other examples of irregular warfare that you have studied in this course?